Heart - BMJ Journals

 Heart's latest Twitter journal club (#HeartJC) was on athletes and cardiac screening.
 If you missed it you can read the transcript.

-The next one takes place on Thursday 2nd February at 8pm GMT.
+The next one takes place on Thursday 2nd February at 8pm GMT and the topic is cardiac MRI.
 Stay tuned to @Heart_BMJ for details.

 Meet the Editor